Cadna-Front-end/Exam-Genius-CADNA/README.md

 Email support for urgent matters

 License
-This project is proprietary software developed for [Company/Institution Name].
+This project is proprietary software developed for [Cadna].
 All rights reserved © 2025

-This documentation was prepared by Adebanjo Olayinka to demonstrate technical expertise and contribution to the Exam Genius CADNA project.
-All implementations described were personally developed and optimized by the author.